TUD-OS/M3/README.md

 #### gem5

-The submodule in `hw/gem5` needs to be pulled in and build:
+The submodule in `hw/gem5` needs to be pulled in and built:

     $ git submodule init
     $ git submodule update hw/gem5